rossetti/KSLBook/docs/02-Chapter2.md

 ***

 Since the testing of dependence on the day of the week or the period of observation was already performed in Appendix \@ref(appidm), we focus on the distribution fitting process in this demonstration of the KSL constructs.
 Here, we need to fit a Poisson distribution to the data.
 The first step is reading the data from the CSV file.
-This can be readily accomplished by using the CSV file reading capabilities of Kotlin's `DataFrame` library.
+This can be readily accomplished by using the CSV file reading capabilities of [Kotlin's `DataFrame` library]((https://github.com/Kotlin/dataframe)).
 The following code uses the KSL's `KSLFileUtil` object to open a file choosing dialog for the user to select the file, which then has its contents read in using the CSV file processing function for the `DataFrame` object.
 This data is converted into an integer array and returned.
+A discussion of CSV file processing and data frames can be found in Sections \@ref(appDCSVEtc) and \@ref(dfUtil) of Appendix \@ref(appUtilities).

 ```kt
 fun readCountData(): IntArray {